uppsala-makerspace/laser_cutter_guide/docs/steps/start_ventilation.md

 > The ventilation timer is on

 You should hear a noise start.
-This is a compressor that will suck out the air from the laser cutter's enclosure.
+This is a fan that will suck out the air from the laser cutter's enclosure.